PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 Line 135: Please reverse opening square bracket.

-> Unclear why, no change
+> Not required as far as I can tell, no change.

 Line 146: "bias"